SUSE/connect/doc/SCC-API-(Implemented).md

 ###### Response

 See the response for the [online migrations endpoint](#list-system-online-migrations).
-The only difference is that if the optional `target_base_product` parameter is supplied, the possible migration paths will be filtered to show only those that have `target_base_product` as a base.
+The only difference is that the `target_base_product` parameter allows the possible migration paths to be filtered to show only those that have `target_base_product` as a base.

+##### Errors:
+422: "The requested product '%s' is not activated on this system."
+422: "The requested upgrade product '%s' is not an upgrade from the installed product."

 ##### <a id="system_synchronize_products">Synchronize system products</a>
 Synchronize activated system products to the registration server.